 While the COVID-19 pandemic might have thrown a bit of a spanner in the works with regards to immediate travel plans, stopping (and continuing to stop) a lot of us from going out entirely, that doesn’t mean that we can’t plan our next city break; perhaps something a little more local!

-For inspiration, here are three key UK city spots worth exploring with your family, both now and in the future (for late 2021 and beyond!).
+For inspiration, here are three key UK city spots worth exploring with your family, both now and in the future.

 Aside from that, Manchester is a vast, stylish city that offers everything that you could want for a break: retail spots, bars, restaurants, live music, museums, parks, and more.